All Collections

 • Status of Message

-You can expand with more options as you please, just for the sake of the tutorial we will only be going through those three listed above.
+You can expand with more header options as you please, but for this tutorials purpose we will only be going through those three listed above.

 Afterwords, click on extensions then Apps Script: